My experience with surgical menopause and HRT.Tina Brocklebank

 I have always took pride in being polite and happy around people.
 I am naturally a caring person and working on weddings you need to have these qualities to ensure the Bride is having the best day of her life.
 I am happy to say that I have never let anyone down on a wedding day nor let them know how bad I was feeling.
 It wasn’t about me, it was about them and it spurred me on knowing they depended on me to help them.
 It always gave me a huge amount of happiness, seeing other people happy and knowing I had helped them to not only look their best, but feel it too.

-I was backwards and forwards to the specialist, I even saw Therapists.
+I was backwards and forwards to the specialist.
 I had given up on Drs and when I did go, they just wanted to give me anti-depressants.
 I was not depressed!!
-I knew there was something amiss and had been told I was hormone deficient but I didn’t understand what exactly that meant and I had no offer of an increase to my HRT, let alone other hormones, such as Testosterone…that’s for men isn’t it?!!
+I knew there was something amiss and had been told I was hormone deficient by a Dr but I didn’t understand what exactly that meant and I had no offer of an increase to my HRT, let alone other hormones, such as Testosterone…that’s for men isn’t it?!!

 So, fast forward to last year.
-I experienced a really bad panic attack.
+I experienced a “panic attack”.
 Quite honestly it is one of the most frightening things I have ever experienced.
-It felt like what I imagine a nervous breakdown to feel like?!
 This was the point where I just could not and would not go on like this anymore.
 I had also visited my GP again and they prescribed me antidepressants yet again!
 I have only tried them once and they just are not for me.
-I don’t disagree with anyone taking antidepressants, its a personal choice, but I knew I was not depressed!
-I just felt unbalanced and was experiencing lots of other symptoms too.
-I was determined to get to the bottom of it…I knew there was more to it than that and I was adamant I was not going to be on anti-depressants for the rest of my life…
+I don’t disagree with anyone taking antidepressants, its a personal choice and of course, helpful for some people, but I knew I was not depressed, I just felt unbalanced and was experiencing lots of other symptoms too.
+I was determined to get to the bottom of it…I knew there was more to it than that and I was adamant I was not going to be on anti-depressants for the rest of my life.
+Surely there had to be more to this…

-I have since learned that most GP’s are not educated or knowledgable about HRT and the menopause sadly and if we want to get the right treatment or help we HAVE to go private!
+I have since learned that most GP’s are not educated or knowledgable about HRT and the menopause sadly, and if we want to get the right treatment or help we HAVE to go private..ridiculous isn’t it.

 If you have had postnatal depression in the past, or a history of PMS, then it is more likely you will experience these types of symptoms during or after your menopause.
 This is because your body is more sensitive to changing levels of hormones.
 Taking the right type of oestrogen can really help improve this low mood and other symptoms related to the menopause.
 Many women find that they feel calmer, have more energy, are more motivated and generally much happier when they take HRT.